raul23/web-projects/README.rst

     valid ones will be used to continue the count of the timer

     Minutes or seconds are ``NaN`` if we enter the plus and minus signs in the input field, e.g. ``+-54``
+  - If the timer is running and you press start, the START button doesn't have any effect on the timer, i.e. the timer continues its count